wds4/DCoSL/dips/grapevine/README.md

 ## DIPs 200-299: the Grapevine

+For publication of attestations, ratings, etc over nostr, see the networking section on [nostr](https://github.com/wds4/DCoSL/tree/main/dips/networking/nostr)

 - [DIP-200](200.md): publication of an attestation over nostr

 - [DIP-201](201.md): general format of a user 'trust' rating